nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 Auditor users are given read-only access to all projects, groups, and other resources on the GitLab instance.

-An Auditor user should be able to access all projects and groups of a GitLab instance with the permissions described on the documentation on [auditor users permissions](../administration/auditor_users.md#permissions-and-restrictions-of-an-auditor-user).
+An Auditor user can access all projects and groups of a GitLab instance with the permissions described on the [auditor users permissions](../administration/auditor_users.md#permissions-and-restrictions-of-an-auditor-user) documentation page.

 [Read more about Auditor users.](../administration/auditor_users.md)